danielk9538/sep11-freedom-project/blog/entry01.md

 	}
 })
 ```
+The skills I used for my tool is How to read and how to learn by carefully reading the instructions and playtesting to see what line of code produces the type of action.

 I decided for my project I wanted to create a platformer game.
 I researched different tools and found that Kaboom would be helpful, This was the first two steps of design process (Define and Research)

 [Next](entry02.md)